Ethereum Price (ETH)

-There are plans, however, to transition the network to a proof-of-stake algorithm tied to the major Ethereum 2.0 update, slated to launch in late 2020 or early 2021.
+There are plans, however, to transition the network to a proof-of-stake algorithm tied to the major Ethereum 2.0 update, which launched in late 2020.

-Given the fact that Ethereum is the second-largest cryptocurrency after Bitcoin, ETH trading pairs are listed on nearly all of the major crypto exchanges.
+Given the fact that Ethereum is the second-largest cryptocurrency after Bitcoin, it is possible to buy Ethereum, or use ETH trading pairs on nearly all of the major crypto exchanges.
 Some of the largest markets include:

 |Max Supply||No Data|